ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 * [Using cf REST API](#fetch-credentials-using-the-cf-rest-api)

 ## Fetch credentials using the cf CLI
-Cluster credentials and service endpoints by creating and viewing a service key for the IBM Analytics Engine service instance created by the user.
+Cluster credentials and service endpoints by creating and viewing a service key for the {{site.data.keyword.iae_full_notm}} service instance created by the user.

 ### Creating a service key
 ```